Employment

 Does the Oak Hill Fire Department have “Kelly” shifts?

-The Oak Hill Fire Department pays overtime and does not utilize “Kelly” shifts.
+The Oak Hill Fire Department pays regularly scheduled overtime and does not utilize “Kelly” shifts.

 What does the Oak Hill Fire Department do to minimize cancer risks?

 The Oak Hill Fire Department has taken numerous steps to minimize the risk of cancer in the Firefighting profession.
 We provide two sets of structural Personal Protective Equipment (PPE), have separate storage rooms for PPE storage, and we have implemented a decontamination guideline where crews remain out of service following a fire to ensure they shower and switch into their second set of PPE prior to returning to service.
-We also continue working on new concepts and have plans to expand protection in upcoming budgets.
+We also provide dedicated equipment for gross and fine level decontamination and continue working on new concepts to expand protection in upcoming budgets.

 *The Oak Hill Fire Department is also a tobacco, e-cig, and vape-free organization.
 No use of these items is permitted on our properties, in our vehicles, on incident scenes, or at any time while on duty.